potassco/guess_and_check/README.md

 ## Examples:

-* Basic case:
+### Basic case:
-In this example the check program is always unsatisfiable, so all stable models of the guess program are stable models of the guess and check program.
+In this example the check program is always unsatisfiable.
+Hence, all the stable models of the guess program are also stable models of the guess and check program.
 ```bash
 $ cat examples/basic/a.lp
 1 { a(1..3) }.  #show a/1.